ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >   -   6/9
 >       -   Included all shop items
 >       -   Made receiving start pokemon into function under Game class
->       -   Things not completed that are in the original game (but game is still playable):
->           -   Trainers' stats are not reset when player leaves during battle
->           -   There is no end game after defeating all of Elite 4
->           -   Player faces Elite 4 in random order
->           -   Some items are impossible to get because they are found when walking around in the actual game (not implemented in this version)
->           -   Items that should not be sold can be sold (No check implemented to prevent this)
->           -   Player can spend more money than they have (No check implemenetd beforehand when loading menu options)
->           -   There is no end game if player loses all their pokemon and is unable to catch more pokemon
->           -   All moves a pokemon can make is displayed
->           -   Player can catch and carry an infinite number of pokemon